donelpedro/dpapptest/README.md

 port `30005` should be configured as a target in haproxy.

 ### How to test: ingress is set to route host: testapp
-in case of bare metal setup without Loadbalancer
+in case of bare metal setup without Loadbalancer where NODEIP is and ip address of any cluster node.
 ```
-telnet NODEIP 30005
+telnet <NODEIP> 30005
 GET /ping HTTP/1.0
 Host: testapp